elodina/go_kafka_client/syslog/README.md

 Syslog Producer for Go Kafka Client
 ==================================

 This tool setups a Syslog server listening for syslog messages via TCP, parses them and produces into a Kafka topic.
-Messages can be in RFC 5424 or RFC 3164 format.

 **Usage**: